sarenechoudhury/box_office_predictions/README.md

 ### 3. Iteratively repeats this process to enrich the data and then trains the final LGBM model on that feature set

+#### Notes: The box_office_preds file contains an optional feature pruning function that may affect performance depending on specific datasets used.
+It also contains graphing functions throughout to visualize data at various points, and a few more comments.
+The box_office_preds_clean file does not contain those.

 *Data from Kaggle*